 (C1.3) Do you provide incentives for the management of climate-related issues, including the attainment of targets?
-Yes

-(C1.3a) Provide further details on the incentives provided for the management of climate-related issues.
+(C1.3a) Provide further details on the incentives provided for the management of climate-related issues (do not include the names of individuals).

-Who is entitled to benefit from these incentives?
 Chief Executive Officer (CEO)

-Activity incentivized Other, please specify (Responsible Business Objectives)
+Other, please specify Responsible Business Objectives

 In addition to a general commitment to improving sustainability that is assessed qualitatively, our company bonus scheme calculations include consideration of customer satisfaction collected via a series of customer feedback questionnaires aimed at all customers which takes account of student perceptions of how well we help them live responsibly and sustainably.
+It also takes account of feedback and survey results from our Higher Education Institution partners